wavefrontHQ/docs/pages/doc/integrations.md

 We update our [integrations release notes](integrations_new_changed.html) frequently.

+Starting June 26, 2023, Operations for Applications is a service on the VMware Cloud services platform.
+After this date, all **new** Operations for Applications subscriptions are onboarded to the [VMware Cloud services platform](https://console.cloud.vmware.com/).
+All **original** subscriptions, that means existing ones, remain as is until they migrate to VMware Cloud services.
+We are in the process of incrementally migrating original subscriptions to VMware Cloud services.

 ## Watch a Video

 In this video, Jason talks about the different integrations we have, and how you can use them to get your data into the product.
 You can also watch the video <a href="https://vmwaretv.vmware.com/media/t/1_j454pr6u" target="_blank">here <img src="/images/video_camera.png" alt="video camera icon"/></a>.